tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : No Hours: Data Minutes: Available Seconds Max Execution Time(recent) : No Hours: Data Minutes: Available Seconds
 ### Report Long Description
-    \-The Alerts Dashboard allows you to see a high-level view of current and historical alert conditions, and also manage these alerts by drilling down into more detailed views where you can actively manage the alerts.
+    \- The Alerts Dashboard allows you to see a high-level view of current and historical alert conditions, and also manage these alerts by drilling down into more detailed views where you can actively manage the alerts.
     \-

 A prerequisite to utilize this dashboard is to set up Alerts from Alerts -> Alerts Policy Administration.